 My exploration diverges from this process.
 Initially, I form objects on the wheel using unusually soft clay.
 Soft, wet clay suggests a different approach.
 The material is weaker, more sensitive, and responsive to gentle changes of movement.
 With the wheel spinning slowly, there exists the potential to reflect fluidity, softness, to be floppy and gentle (figures 1–4).
-These cylinders are then cut, altered, re-joined, and immediately re-thrown while still wet and malleable (figures 5–9).
+These cylinders are then cut with darts, altered, re-joined, and immediately re-thrown while still wet and malleable (figures 5–9).
 Re-throwing the soft material allows and encourages forms to be extended, distorted, stretched, and be less predictable.
 Thus the original thrown object is a starting point, the base material for an exploration with a slightly unpredictable end (figures 10–12).

 Developing this way of working stems from my experience of using very soft clay during my training in Japan.
 This provoked a desire to exploit a feeling of sensuality with clay.
 Massaging and stretching the soft material as it slowly revolves redefines the hard-edged machined quality that the wheel can convey.
 The potter’s wheel is an ideal mechanism for producing objects quickly, recording your impulses and spontaneous gestures.
 Finished objects can therefore embody a plastic nature, responsive to you.
 By using very soft clay in an immediate gestural way, you can explore the physicality of the relationship between the material and the body.